Production of Justice League (film): Theatrical cut (2017)

 Snyder may also have turned down an offer to delay the release date.
 He was expected to film the scenes that Whedon re-wrote, and they were working together to fix the film in accordance with the studio's requests when Snyder's daughter, Autumn Snyder, died by suicide in March 2017.
 He continued to work on Justice League for two months after the tragedy to distract himself, before finally stepping down in May 2017.
 His wife Deborah Snyder who was producing Justice League also stepped away from the project.
 Some reports, however, say that Snyder may have been quietly fired from the project in January or February 2017, a month or two before his daughter's suicide and several more before his official departure from the project.
 Once Snyder left, Whedon assumed full control over the completion of the theatrical cut of Justice League.
-Warner COO Toby Emmerich said at the time:
+Warner Bros.
+COO Toby Emmerich said at the time:

 "The directing is minimal and it has to adhere to the style and tone and the template that Zack set.
 We're not introducing any new characters.
 It's the same characters in some new scenes.
 He's handing the baton to Joss, but the course has really been set by Zack.
-I still believe that despite this tragedy, we'll still end up with a great movie."
+I still believe that despite this tragedy, we'll still end up with a great movie".

-In accordance with Warner's run-time limitations, the Justice League theatrical cut is exactly 120 minutes (two hours) long including credits.
+In accordance with Warner Bros.' run-time limitations, the Justice League theatrical cut is exactly 120 minutes (two hours) long including credits.
 Whedon added nearly 80 new pages to the script.
 Wagner, who did not work on Whedon's reshoots, roughly estimates that the theatrical cut uses only about 10% of the principal photography he shot.
 Holkenborg had completed his score before being replaced by Danny Elfman (Spider-Man, Batman) mid-way through post-production, although he had only composed for about two hours worth of film as Warner Bros. wanted the film to be around that runtime.
 Recalling the situation, Holkenborg stated that he had one meeting with Whedon and decided not continue on the project due to Whedon's negative attitude towards Snyder and the film; before he could step down, he was informed that Whedon had chosen to go with Elfman anyway.